codelucas/flask_reddit/README.md

 sudo apt-get install mysql-server libmysqlclient-dev
 ```

-- Set up an instance of nginx on your server.
-(Don't worry more detailed instructions to come)
+- Set up an instance of nginx on your server. *I've provided the .conf scripts needed for our
+servers in the `/server` directory.*

 `sudo apt-get nginx`

-- Configure your nginx settings located in `flask\_reddit/server/nginx.conf`.
+- Configure your nginx settings located in `flask_reddit/server/nginx.conf`.

 - Add your settings into your global conf file located in `/etc/nginx/nginx.conf`